Extended version history—a Dropbox Pro add-on

-By default, Dropbox saves all deleted and previous versions of your files for 30 days.
-If you purchase EVH, you can revert to a previous file version or recover a deleted file at any time within a year of an edit or deletion made after your purchase.
+By default, Dropbox saves all deletion and version history of your files for 30 days.
+If you purchase EVH, you can recover a deleted file or revert to an older file version at any time within a year of a deletion or edit.

 Purchasing extended version history

-- If you already have a Dropbox Pro subscription, sign in to dropbox.com and select Extended Version History from your account settings.
+- If you already have a Dropbox Pro subscription sign in to dropbox.com and select Extended Version History from your account settings.

-- Previous versions and deleted files do not count against your storage quota, with or without the EVH add-on.
+Previous versions and deleted files do not count against your storage quota, with or without the EVH add-on.